 His exploration of texture certainly does take the piece in new directions and he harnesses the power of texture by using to help create a fundamental sound.
 He combines it with other features and creates the textures that he wants rather than following conventions.

 Stravinsky avoids using conventional approaches to melody.
-But you can’t just say that, you need to show the understanding that he has moved away from the kind of approach that a composer such as Mozart would have taken.
+But you can’t just say that, you need to show the understanding that he has moved away from the conventional.
+The kind of approach that a composer such as Mozart would have taken is not seen here.
 Mozart in his Symphony No. 40 provides a clear melodic phrase, that is diatonic, balanced and structured by clear cadences.
 Mozart then develops this melody and then recapitulates it within a clear sonata structure.
 Stravinsky on the other hand uses small melodic ideas, that repeat in various parts and places, alongside Ostinato features and short fragments.
 He doesn’t entirely avoid the diatonic, with a lovely melody for horn in “Augurs” (Fig. 25).
 IN taking music in a new direction, Stravinsky is concerned with sound and providing a soundtrack to a ballet that was in itself controversial and provocative.
 He created the sounds he wanted without the need for the traditional classical approach to melody.

 And when discussing melody, lets not forget how incredible his opening Bassoon melody is – instantly recognisable and played on the Bassoon at a higher than normal pitch.
 Similar in some ways to the dreamlike & Melancholic opening of “Prelude a l’apres-midi d’un faune” by Debussy.